Sravan-Gogineni/job_insights/README.md

 ---

-Let me know if you need any changes or additional details in the README!
+Let me know if this works for you or if you need any further adjustments!